cappe987/cappe987.github.io/content/blog/misc/2026-08-10-observations-of-ai.md

 and how it works.
 Speaking as a software developer, my job is to be an expert at specific fields relevant for my employer.
 If I don't actively spend time learning and debugging the application I won't have the necessary knowledge.
-Becaus I have spent months and years working within the field, debugging at every level, I have deep knowledge of it.
+It is because I have spent months and years working within the field, debugging at every level, that I have deep knowledge of it.
 I can answer a lot of questions off the top of my head.
 Sometimes, AI cannot even answer these questions because they are rather niche and the answer may come entirely from experience, with no true source being written down anywhere.